-Much as she might have preferred shopping in London for the umpteenth time, I’m drawn to the world’s more obscure places, so instead we went to Moldova to explore its chic capital Chisinau, the archaeological finds at Orheiul Vechi and, most importantly, to have a look at the non-existent country Transdniestr.
+I’m drawn to the world’s more obscure places.
+An much as Alex, my oldest, might have preferred shopping in London for the umpteenth time, we’re in Moldova instead, to explore its chic capital Chisinau, the archaeological finds at Orheiul Vechi and, most importantly, to have a look at the non-existent country Transdniestr.

 We walk through the wide leafy avenues of capital city Tiraspol with our new Transdniestrian friend Anya, passing by imposing buildings, monuments, memorials and pretty riverbanks.
 Tiraspol is very green.
 And very clean.
 Not a scrap of paper anywhere.
 No rubbish dumped haphazardly about.
 We’re told street sweepers are highly valued.
 Earning as much as university graduates, the sweepers are also given an apartment after 10 years of service.

 Outside the government building, we bump into Vladimir Ilyich Uljanov, better known as Lenin.
 In most Eastern European countries, remnants of the Soviet past have been eradicated or relegated to slightly satiric monument parks.
 Not here.